rpc-ag/rpc-aggregator/README.md

 - Build an uptime page and Grafana dashboards for transparency and accountability.
 - Show fastest & most available node providers

+### Phase 4: Be home page of blockchain infra
+- Yes.

 With this roadmap, we aim to add a robust monitoring and performance tracking system to the RPC proxy, along with a Prometheus exporter, Grafana dashboards, an uptime page, and a public page.
 These features will provide greater visibility into the health and performance of the RPC proxy and its providers, and promote transparency and